Elementary Constructive Theory of Henselian Local Rings: Henselian Local Rings

 The situation is summed-up by the following commutative diagram.

-In Proposition \ref{idemlift2} we show that \(D\) admits lifting of idempotents modulo \(\m\cdot D\).
-This has tight connection with Lafon\&Marot, 12.27., which settles that \(D\) is a finite product of local rings.
-The result in Lafon\&Marot cannot be reached constructively, but Proposition \ref{idemlift2} implies that \(D\) is decomposable, and Proposition \ref{extension2} tells us that if \(\B(D)\) is finite (we only know it is bounded) then \(D\) is a finite product of local rings.
-So we see that we will get finally good constructive versions of Lafon\&Marot's result, but the general organization of the material is slightly different.
+In Proposition \ref{idemlift2} we show that \(D\) admits lifting of idempotents modulo \(\m D\).
+This has tight connection with \cite[12.27]{LafonMarot}, which settles that \(D\) is a finite product of local rings.
+The result in \cite{LafonMarot} cannot be reached constructively, but Proposition \ref{idemlift2} implies that \(D\) is decomposable, and Proposition \ref{extension2} tells us that if \(\B(D)\) is finite (we only know it is bounded) then \(D\) is a finite product of local rings.
+So we see that we will get finally good constructive versions of \cite{LafonMarot}'s result, but the general organization of the material is slightly different.